Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/learning-objectives/python-programming.md

       function's code that adhere to an industry-standard coding style.
     - Features a source code format that adheres to an industry-standard coding style.
-    - Has a high-coverage test suite, written with an industry-standard framework, that effectively exercises at least the 80% of the statements and branches in the function.
+    - Has a high-coverage automated test suite, written with an industry-standard framework, that effectively exercises at least the 80% of the statements and branches in the function.
-    - Passes the test suite and furnishes a correct implementation of the specification for the function.
+    - Passes an automated test suite and furnishes a correct implementation of the specification for the function.
     - Performs the specified operation in an efficient fashion, as determined through experiments that evaluate the function's performance.
     - Correctly uses assignment statements, iteration constructs, conditional